sam6611/sql-notes/notes/notes/advanced-sql.md

     FROM Employee
     WHERE department = e.department
 );
 Use Case

-Compare employee with department average
+Compare an employee’s salary with the department average

 Practice Question

-👉 Find employees earning more than their department’s average salary.
+Find employees earning more than their department’s average salary.

-3️⃣ Joins (Advanced Understanding)
+3. Joins (Advanced Understanding)
 Why Joins?

-To combine data from multiple tables using common columns.
+Joins are used to combine data from multiple tables using common columns.

 INNER JOIN

-Returns matching records only.
+Returns only matching records from both tables.

+sql
+Copy code
 SELECT e.name, d.dept_name
 FROM Employee e
 JOIN Department d
 ON e.dept_id = d.dept_id;
 LEFT JOIN

-Returns all records from left table.
+Returns all records from the left table and matching records from the right table.

+sql
+Copy code
 SELECT *
 FROM Employee e
 LEFT JOIN Department d
 ON e.dept_id = d.dept_id;
 Practice Question

-👉 Find customers who never placed an order.
+Find customers who never placed an order.

-4️⃣ Self Join
+4. Self Join
-What is Self Join?
+Definition

-A table joined with itself.
+A self join joins a table with itself.

 Example
+sql
+Copy code
 SELECT e.name AS Employee, m.name AS Manager
 FROM Employee e
 JOIN Employee m
 ON e.managerId = m.id;
 Practice Question

-👉 Find employees earning more than their managers.
+Find employees earning more than their managers.

-5️⃣ GROUP BY & HAVING (Deep Concept)
+5. GROUP BY and HAVING
 GROUP BY

-Used with aggregate functions.
+Used with aggregate functions to group rows.

 HAVING

-Used to filter groups, not rows.
+Used to filter groups, not individual rows.

 Example
+sql
+Copy code
 SELECT department, COUNT(*)
 FROM Employee
 GROUP BY department
 HAVING COUNT(*) > 3;

-Difference
+Difference Between WHERE and HAVING
 WHERE	HAVING
 Filters rows	Filters groups
-Before GROUP BY	After GROUP BY
+Used before GROUP BY	Used after GROUP BY

 Practice Question

-👉 Find departments having more than 5 employees.
+Find departments having more than 5 employees.

-6️⃣ Window Functions (VERY IMPORTANT 🔥)
+6. Window Functions
-What are Window Functions?
+Definition

-Perform calculations without collapsing rows.
+Window functions perform calculations across related rows without collapsing rows.

-Common Functions
+Common Window Functions
 ROW_NUMBER()

 RANK()